 Why put your child at any risk just so they can rest a little bit easier at night?

-Mom and Dad need to teach their little one(s) great sleep habits and how to fall asleep independently.
-Nothing is more natural than that!
+Parents need to teach their little one(s) great sleep habits and how to fall asleep independently.
+Nothing is more natural than that.

 There are plenty of other natural supplements that work better